-As at the reporting date, the Group had £1.7m (2018: had £4.1m) of reinsurance payables.
+As at the reporting date, the Group had £30.7m (2019: £1.7m) of reinsurance payables.
 Reinsurance payables represent premiums due to reinsurers.
 They are valued initially at transaction value plus attributable costs.
 They are subsequently measured at amortised cost using the effective interest rate method.
 As the majority of payables are short-term in nature the carrying value in the IFRS accounts is considered to approximate to fair value.
 Any discounting for the time value of money would not have a material effect.
 There are no material estimates, assumptions or judgements when reporting the value.